stevestreza/IIIAsync/README.md

 There are a few block types that can be called, based on API:

-- `IIIAsyncBlock`: Accepts an `IIIAsyncCallback` block (see below).
+- `IIIAsyncTask`: Accepts an `IIIAsyncTaskCompletionHandler` block (see below).
 You supply an array of these to the `run*:` APIs for your operations.
-When the operation is complete, you call the `IIIAsyncCallback` block to signal that it has finished.
+When the operation is complete, you call the `IIIAsyncTaskCompletionHandler` block to signal that it has finished.
-- `IIIAsyncIterator`: Accepts an `id` object, an `NSUInteger` representing the index of the object, and an `IIIAsyncCallback` block (see below).
+- `IIIAsyncIteratorTask`: Accepts an `id` object, an `NSUInteger` representing the index of the object, and an `IIIAsyncTaskCompletionHandler` block (see below).
 You supply one of these to the `iterate*:` APIs for your operations.
-When each iteration has completed, you call the `IIIAsyncCallback` block to signal that it has finished.
+When each iteration has completed, you call the `IIIAsyncTaskCompletionHandler` block to signal that it has finished.
-- `IIIAsyncCallback`: Accepts an `id` object and an optional error.
+- `IIIAsyncTaskCompletionHandler`: Accepts an `id` object and an optional error.
 You call this with the result of your operation and an optional `NSError`, which will be collected as necessary.
 You also implement this to get the results of an async operation.
 - `IIIAsyncConditional`: Accepts no parameters and returns a `BOOL`.
 You implement this for the `runWhile*:` APIs, to determine when to break out of the loop.

 Example